envyN/freecodecamp/README.md

 # freecodecamp
-Solutions to problems on freecodecamp.org
+My Solutions to problems on freecodecamp.org

 ### Algorithms